Work in progress

 Lack of qualifications

 Redundant, eh?
 However “no degree” is not “lack of qualifications,” it is a lack of certain credentials.
 I became engaged in real life, running a community and businesses, having a family, and never went back to ordinary school.
 “Claims to have studied.”
 That could be verified, but it is meaningless and useless.
 I’m not claiming any authority from it, it is dicta, explaining why I could read scientific papers and have a clue, unlike the fake skeptic who wrote the article, who has never shown any serious scientific understanding.
-He just trolls enemies, and when he is blocked for it, he simply creates new accounts.
+He just trolls enemies (which readily includes anyone who interferes with his attacks on others, as I did on Wikiversity), and when he is blocked for it, he simply creates new accounts.
 The School of Hard Blocks.
 He’s still not particularly good at it, considering the length of time he’s been doing it.
 It’s Obvious Obvious, if anyone looks.
 He also seems not to have learned much about legitimate process, or he is simply lying in his recent edits.
 He doesn’t learn because he has no consequences from errors, he just grabs a new open proxy.

 Right.
 I sat in the “Feynman lectures,” when they filmed him to make the book.
 I got decent grades in those two years.
 I’ve said that I learned how to think from Feynman, that noted safe-cracker, draft-evader (pretending to be insane!) and wise guy who acted like he was smarter than everyone else.